chandaniprajapati/Power-Platform-Demos/PowerAutomateSamples/Set_Item_Level_Permission/README.md

-# Convert document to pdf
+# Set item level permission
 This example illustrates the procedure for configuring item-level permissions for a SharePoint list item.

 ## Flow